mich704/CHESS/README.md

 ![Alt text](images/BOARD.png)

 ## General info
-This project is chess engine.
-Two users can play chess game.
+Project implement chess logic, including all different types of possible moves.
+Two users can play chess on desktop.

 ## Technologies
 Project is created with: